nidkil/jest-test/README.md

     console.log(' ---------- Running classes mock tests ----------')
     module.exports = config

-To run a specifc group of tests you have to call jest with the right configuration file.
-For convience you can add the call to the scripts in the `package.json` file.
+To run a specific group of tests you have to call jest with the right configuration file.
+For convenience you can add the call to the scripts in the `package.json` file.

     // package.json
     ...